kiehozero/Focloir/planning/testing/TESTING.md

 11. My mentor identified some form submission issues, namely validation of what can be submitted, the minimum values for the price field and what is a mandatory submission

+12. Confirmation notices for all delete buttons, added these by using Materialize's modal to show a confirmation message, and moving the app route href inside that

 ## Outstanding Issues

 1.